rl-grimey/polititweets/documentation/paper.md

 Armed with a tweet's tokens and resulting hash, we quantify the repetition of bots by measuring the frequency of each hash.
 We find evidence of automation in the most tweeted hashes in the duplication of single token sets and near duplicates of multiple token sets.
 The most popular hash was tweeted 1,500 times by one user.
 However, near every other hash has a low appearance count, making the duplication more evident.
 We find small portion is responsible for the majority of the duplicated tweets leave a long tail of identified bots that go undetected but are not utilized.

 Looking at the top hashes in aggregate allows us to draw comparisons between similar tokens, e.g. 69 of the top 100 hashes are near identical duplicates of each other.
 We classify token sets as templates of each other if they have at most 2 tokens difference occurring at the same index.
-Loosely, the template`s preset format contains placeholders which enable a finer grained message.
+Loosely, the template's preset format contains placeholders which enable a finer grained message.

 ![Top Tweeted Hashes](../viz/paper/timeline/top-10-hashes.png "Most Tweeted Hashes")